 “Despite being in Palo Alto, I was pretty unaware of the magic of Silicon Valley while in school.
 A few fortuitous conversations later, here I am.”

-I’m an investment partner at defy.
+I’m a venture partner at defy.
 As the child of Sudanese immigrants—one of whom built her business from the ground up—I have profound appreciation and respect for founders.
 I love meeting entrepreneurs in the earliest stages of their journey, and working alongside them as they pursue their own version of the American dream.

 I cut my teeth in the business world as a consultant at Bain & Company, where I was fortunate to work with world-class leadership teams across different industries and at different stages of the company growth cycle.
 I supported a public tech company on its cloud strategy, a private consumer tech company experiencing hypergrowth (reaching $1B+ in annual sales in less than 5 years) on its complete org redesign, and legacy utility and built environment firms on performance improvement.
 While formally consulting with large companies at Bain, I informally advised friends who were at the earliest stages of building their own companies, leveraging the skills I picked up to offer support.